SimCo92/flask-music-data/README.md

 # FlaskProject

-This small Flask rest api was developed as code assigned in an interview process
+Flask web application that provides RESTful API endpoints for accessing and manipulating data related to music playlists and tracks.
+This project was developed as code assigned in an interview process

+## Instruction
+This assignment involves data collected for playlists on Spotify.
+Each playlist contains a range of numeric attributes, which describe specific parameters of the playlist.
+We also provide a file with a list of tracks per playlist.
+The task is to build a data pipeline with slight transformation of the data, linking the two sources, setting up a database for the data and a REST service that can serve the data.
+Find more details on the task below. (check the assignment_instruction.pdf)

 ## Run